- Immaculate Four-Bedroom Family Home

 (all distances are approximate)

-15 Kingfisher Grove sits within a popular development on the Eastern fringes of the principal Borders town of Galashiels.
-With a population of 12,000, the town offers a full range of shopping facilities, including Tesco, ASDA, Boots, Next, WH Smith and Marks & Spencer.
+21 Kingfisher Grove sits within a popular development on the Eastern fringes of the principal Borders town of Galashiels.
+The development benefits from a small convenience store, which is particularly useful, but the town of Galashiels, with a population of 12,000, the town offers a fuller range of shopping facilities, including Tesco, ASDA, Boots, Next, WH Smith and Marks & Spencer.

 Local tourist attractions include Old Gala House and Abbotsford House, the former home of Sir Walter Scott, with its award-winning visitor centre as well as many other attractions in nearby Melrose and other Border towns.